 1. The fall-below fee

-If your average monthly balance drops below AED 3,000 to AED 5,000 on a basic current account, you will usually pay AED 26.25 per month.
+If your average monthly balance drops below 3,000 to 5,000 on a basic current account, you will usually pay 26.25 per month.

 For premium accounts, both the minimum balance and penalty rise sharply.
-Think AED 15,000 to AED 50,000 min. balance requirements with fall-below fees up to 10x higher than on basic accounts.
+Think 15,000 to 50,000 min. balance requirements with fall-below fees up to 10x higher than on basic accounts.

 How to avoid it:

-Use another bank’s ATM and you will pay AED 2.10 per withdrawal within the UAE.
-Withdraw abroad, and that jumps to more than AED 21, plus a currency markup.
+Use another bank’s ATM and you will pay 2.10 per withdrawal within the UAE.
+Withdraw abroad, and that jumps to more than 21, plus a currency markup.

 How to avoid it: